 The analyzed Chandra observations and the main steps of the data analysis agree with those outlined in Zhang et al. (2012).
 The data was reduced using standard CIAO threads (CIAO version 4.2; CALDB version 4.2.1).
 To detect point sources, we applied the CIAO wavdetect task with parameters taken from Voss & Gilfanov (2006, 2007).
-Namely, we set the threshold parameter (sigthresh) to $10^{-6}$ , which implies 1 false detection per 10 pixels or one ACIS-S CCD.
+Namely, we set the threshold parameter (sigthresh) to 10^{-6} , which implies one false detection per 106 pixels or one ACIS-S CCD.
 The source detection was performed in the 0.5 - 8 keV band.
-To increase the source detection sensitivity, we did not exclude high background periods, since they are outweighed by the increased exposure time.
+To increase the source detection sensitivity, we did not exclude high background periods since they are outweighed by the increased exposure time.
 We produced exposure maps in the 0.5 - 8 keV band, assuming a single power-law model with $\Gamma = 1.7$ and Galactic absorption.
-Several galaxies in our sample have been observed in multiple Chandra pointings, therefore we corrected the offsets following Voss & Gilfanov (2007) using the CIAO reproject\events tool.
+Several galaxies in our sample have been observed in multiple Chandra pointings; therefore, we corrected the offsets following Voss & Gilfanov (2007) using the CIAO reproject_events tool.
 After correcting the offsets, the images were combined and reanalyzed.

 To compute the source net counts, we employed circular apertures centered on the central coordinates of each source.
 The radius of the aperture was defined as a circle, which includes 85% of the point spread function (PSF) value.
 For each source, the PSF was determined using the CIAO mkpsf tool.
 To account for the background components, we applied circular regions with three times the radius of the source regions, while the overlapping regions of adjacent sources were excluded.
 The source net counts were derived following Voss & Gilfanov (2007).
-The observed net counts were converted to 0.5 - 8 keV band unabsorbed luminosities assuming a power-law spectrum ( $\Gamma = 1.7$ ) with Galactic absorption.
+The observed net counts were converted to $0.5-8~{\rm keV}$ band unabsorbed luminosities assuming a power-law spectrum ($\Gamma=1.7$) with Galactic absorption.

-The source detection sensitivity varies throughout the Chandra images due to the varying level of the diffuse X-ray emission associated with the galaxy, the PSF deterioration at large off-axis angles, and the non-uniform exposure of the (combined) images.
+The source detection sensitivity varies throughout the Chandra images because of the varying level of the diffuse Xray emission associated with the galaxy, the PSF deterioration at large off-axis angles, and the non-uniform exposure of the combined images.
 For the combined images, we derived the source detection sensitivities by inverting the detection method, using the local PSF, background, and exposure (Voss & Gilfanov 2006).
 The incompleteness function, K(L), in a certain area was calculated by accumulating the sensitivities of the pixels included in the area, weighted by the assumed spatial distribution of sources.
-Thus, K(L) was computed separately for the CXB sources with a flat spatial distribution, and for LMXBs assuming that they follow the $K{\rm S}$ -band stellar light.
+Thus, K(L) was computed separately for the CXB sources with a flat spatial distribution, and for LMXBs assuming that they follow the K_S -band stellar light.
 We used these functions to calculate the number of predicted CXB sources (Georgakakis et al. 2008) and LMXBs (Table 2), and to obtain their predicted radial source density profiles (Sect.
 4.1).
-The incompleteness function was also used to correct apparent X-ray luminosity functions (XLFs), and to produce the final XLFs presented in Sect.
-5.2.
+The incompleteness function was also used to correct apparent X-ray